hoxfon/react-native-twilio-programmable-voice/README.md

 // hangup
 TwilioVoice.disconnect()

-// accept an incoming call (Android only) TwilioVoice.accept()
+// accept an incoming call (Android only, in iOS CallKit provides the UI for this) TwilioVoice.accept()

-// reject an incoming call (Android only) TwilioVoice.reject()
+// reject an incoming call (Android only, in iOS CallKit provides the UI for this) TwilioVoice.reject()

 // ignore an incoming call (Android only)